 A consistent sleep schedule can help your body feel tired at the same time every night.
 This will cut down on the amount of time you spend lying in bed, trying to sleep.
 It can also help you feel more refreshed when you wake up in the morning.

-11. Create a bedtime routine
+11. Create a consistent bedtime routine

 A regular bedtime routine is an important part of having good sleep hygiene.
-It can help reduce nighttime stress and anxiety, and it can help you fall asleep at the same time each night.
+It can help reduce nighttime stress and anxiety, and it may help you fall asleep at the same time each night.

 Experiment with a bedtime routine to find what works best for you.
 It might include turning off your electronics at a certain time, enjoying a bedtime snack and doing a relaxing activity like meditating or reading.
 Whatever you choose to do, try to do it every night.
 Consistency is key.